Planura

 Planura is a municipality in the west of the Brazilian state of Minas Gerais.
-As of 2020 the population was 12,292 in a total area of 318 km².
+As of 2020 the population was 12,292 in a total area of 318 km2.
 It became a municipality in 1962.

-Location
+Geography

 Planura belongs to the statistical micro-region of Frutal.
 It is located in the center of the rich region of western Minas Gerais known as the Triângulo Mineiro at an elevation of 492 meters.
-The Rio Grande, dammed to form the Represa de Porto Colômiba, forms the southern boundary.
+The Rio Grande, dammed to form the Represa de Porto Colômbia, forms the southern boundary.
 Neighboring municipalities are: